 Most disruptors compete with their segmental peers with similar products, with the exception of at-home fertility/hormone measuring kits for women, where different bodily components are used to measure hormones.
 For instance, Natural Cycles uses temperature to measure ovulation, whereas Kegg measures cervical fluids to track hormone levels.
 Furthermore, Apricity (Woom) is an exception to most period and fertility monitoring apps, as it looks to track and give more information on bodily functions, while other apps typically look to predict future cycles using the data.

 Headquartered in Dublin and New York, LetsGetChecked (LGC) offers more than 100 at-home healthcare test kits for fertility, cholesterol, diabetes, thyroid, and Covid-19, among others.
 It provides the test results online and offers follow-up care through its telehealth and pharmacy offerings.
-As of June 2021, the company claimed to serve over 300 corporate customers, with over 2 million tests administered across the US and EU since its inception in 2015.

 In the fertility tech space, the company offers two types of finger-prick test kits (a progesterone test and an ovarian reserve test) that allow samples to be gathered at home, later being mailed to the lab for analysis.
 The progesterone test assesses whether ovulation has occurred, and the ovarian reserve test measures the Anti-Mullerian Hormone (AMH) to indicate the number of a woman’s remaining eggs.
-LGC benefited from the Covid-19 pandemic promoting at-home healthcare and claims its revenue grew 1,500% YoY owing to the pandemic.

 LetsGetChecked acquired the health and diagnostics company BioIQ in May 2022.
 BioIQ works with employers and health plans to provide health testing solutions such as lab testing, health screening, and vaccination services.
 The company operates through a nationwide network of labs and served millions of customers as at the date of acquisition.
 The acquisition expanded LetsGetChecked’s personalized at-home healthcare testing services including lab analysis, affiliated physician support, and prescription fulfillment to BioIQ’s health plans, employers, consumers, and public health partners.